 - a.
 The Examining Board issues the student with a diploma and a diploma supplement, as proof of successful completion of the final examination. - b.
-The bachelor's diploma states at least the following: the programme, the degree, the final examination date and, if applicable, the major, the minor, the cum laude designation and the teaching credential. - c.
-The master's diploma states at least the following: the programme, the degree, the final examination date and, if applicable: the specialisation, the minor, the cum laude designation. - d.
-The diploma supplement contains at least the name of the institute and the name, the content and the study load of the programme.
+The bachelor's diploma states at least the following: the programme, the degree, the final examination date and, if applicable, the specialisation and the cum laude designation. - c.
+The master's diploma states at least the following: the programme, the degree, the final examination date and, if applicable: the specialisation, and the cum laude designation. - d.
+The diploma supplement contains at least the name of the institute and the name, the content and the study load of the programme and, if applicable, the minor and the teaching credential.
 The supplement is drawn up in English and is in accordance with the standard European format.